What made you want to write books?

 What would you like us to do to help?

 Simply just talk to me!
 Let me know how you like my books.
 Give me feedback good or bad.
 Let me know what I’m doing right so I can continue to do it.

 Conversely, if you know you like what I’m writing, don’t just tell me.
 Tell others.
 Spread the word.
 Telling someone else only costs you a minute or two of your time.
 The human voice is still the most powerful tool on this planet.
 With the internet, you have the tools to amplify that voice in ways others before us never had.
 Tell a friend with similar interests, just mention it in passing.
 Say SOMETHING.
 ANYTHING.
 That’s how things get spread.
 Pressing a like and moving on doesn’t do anything.
 Proactive activity is what spreads the word.

 Also, when I say talk to me… hit me up.
 I’ll hop on podcast to talk about my books, being an author, my inspirations, etc. I’m not shy.
 I do podcasting as part of a life each and every week.
 Together we can help spread the word.
 I’ll do written interviews for news sites, too.
 I’m available.
 Let’s break these barriers together!

 Last question then.
 If someone wants to know something that wasn’t asked here, what can they do?

 They can click on the Contact page and send me a question.
-They can even request review copies of Final Hope and A.R.
-Dragonfly if they’re part of the media or run a blog site!
+They can even request review copies of Final Hope, A.R.
+Dragonfly, From Ashe, or My Girlfriend Was Delivered by 2-Day Shipping if they’re part of the media or run a blog site!
 They can even send me feedback (both positive and negative) if they choose to do so!
 They can even ask me to come on their podcast as a guest and help me promote my books!!! (wink wink nudge nudge) Who knew a simple internet form had so many useful purposes!?